Phase 2: MOBILIZING Capacity for Community-Led Development *

-This certificate provides a more extensive practice-based learning opportunity for those interested in facilitating collective impact and transformation in their neighbourhoods or communities.
-This is geared toward practitioners who will be in a position to operationalize the community building work that will strengthen leadership, innovation, and collaboration using a community development process, tools, and resources.
+Community-Led Development is a certified course providing an extensive practice-based learning opportunity for those interested in facilitating or coaching for collective impact and transformative change in their neighbourhoods or communities.
+Using a flipped-learning approach, this is geared toward practitioners who will be in a position to operationalize the community building work that will move beyond one's own sector to partner and collaborate with others in order to strengthen leadership, innovation, and collaboration using a community development process, tools, and resources.

 Upon completion of this certificate, participants will have:

 - enhanced knowledge and skills as community builders;